Our expertise

 Lathe making

-The potter takes his loaves calibrated on a lathe with the markings corresponding to the pieces to be produced.
+The potter takes his calibrated blocks onto a wheel with the markings corresponding to the pieces to be produced.

 The production of these collections on the wheel can only be manual "because only the human hand, by controlling the pressure exerted on the dough to be shaped, can guarantee the ideal balance between resistance and porosity" according to Laurent Jamet.